parkerduckworth/WorkFlow/README.md

     * ~~when editing then posting -> bad request error thrown.~~
 * missing some knowledge about angular
    * Actually, the issue is not updating the model and then display updated content.
+   * Issue is with $scope and, hook up portion of code to store results in MongoDB--will fix issue.

 ## Future Feature(s)